-I bake a lot of cookies--blame it on my dad.
-He bakes when he’s stressed and so, like the daddy’s little girl that I am, so do I. Over countless years and countless dozens of chocolate chip cookies, I can tell you three things with utter confidence: first, better quality vanilla makes for exponentially better cookies; second, if you’re anything like me you’ll eat half the dough before it hits the baking sheet; and finally, you absolutely need to add soy sauce to your cookies.
+I bake a lot of cookies.
+Blame it on my dad: He bakes when he’s stressed, so in a classic case of "apple doesn't fall far from the tree," I do, too.
+After countless years of churning out warm, chewy, and delicious chocolate chip cookies, I can tell you three things with utmost confidence: First, better-quality vanilla makes for exponentially better cookies; second, if you’re anything like me, you’ll eat half the cookie dough before it hits the baking sheet; and third, you absolutely need to start adding soy sauce to your cookies.

+All you need is one teaspoon for an entire batch.
 Go ahead, try it!
-All you need is one teaspoon for an entire batch of cookies.
-Your friends will ask for your secret ingredient.
-Promise.
+Your friends and family members will ask for your secret ingredient — and that's a promise.